OctopusDeploy/docs/docs/tenants/tenant-deployment-faq.md

 - Tenanted deployments will include tenanted deployment targets matching the deployment's tenant
 - Untenanted deployments will include untenanted deployment targets (just like good old Octopus)

-For more information refer to [designing a multi-tenant hosting model](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+For more information refer to our [tenant infrastructure](/docs/tenants/tenant-infrastructure.md) section.

 ## Can I configure deployment targets that are dedicated/limited to a single tenant? {#Multi-tenantdeploymentsFAQ-CanIconfiguredeploymenttargetsthatarededicated/limitedtoasingletenant?}

 Yes.
 Set the tenant filter on each of the deployment targets to a specific tenant.
 Octopus will ensure these deployment targets are only used in deployments for that specific tenant.

-For more information refer to [designing a multi-tenant hosting model](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+For more information refer to our [tenant infrastructure](/docs/tenants/tenant-infrastructure.md) section.

 ## Can I configure accounts that are dedicated/limited to a single tenant? {#Multi-tenantdeploymentsFAQ-CanIconfigureaccountsthatarededicated/limitedtoasingletenant?}

 Yes.
 The same logic is applied to accounts as deployment targets.

-For more information refer to [designing a multi-tenant hosting model](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md).
+For more information refer to our [tenant infrastructure](/docs/tenants/tenant-infrastructure.md) section.

 ## Can I deploy a mixture of projects to my tenants? {#Multi-tenantdeploymentsFAQ-CanIdeployamixtureofprojectstomytenants?}